Treating PCOS with Nutrition: Why Addressing Gut Health is Key

 It often (not always) has very little to do with the ovaries themselves.

-PCOS is the end result of other dysfunction in the body, and symptoms of PCOS can, and often do, make it difficult for a female to get pregnant.
-This is exactly why PCOS is NOT an infertility diagnosis.
+PCOS is the end result of other dysfunctions in the body, and symptoms of PCOS can, and often do, make it difficult for a female to get pregnant.

 Remember that this system requires our brain (hypothalamus) to communicate with the pituitary gland, which releases hormones to stimulate egg growth, which increases estrogen production, and once the egg matures and breaks through the ovary wall, then progesterone is produced.
 From there, we need our liver to detoxify the excess hormones that are now circulating throughout our body (yes, these hormones need a way out!).